Future Leaders need to take resilience in hand

 Why do 20% of us experience a mental illness in any year?
 Even prior to a global pandemic, we were experiencing a mental health epidemic.
-In order to seek out intelligent answers these questions, I spoke with Dawn O’Neil AM.
+In order to seek out intelligent answers these questions, I spoke with mental and environmental health leader Dawn O’Neil AM.
 Dawn is the former CEO of Beyond Blue and Lifeline Australia.
+Today she is the CEO of ewater systems, fighting to reduce chemicals in the environment.

 It’s important to challenge the idea that being resilient falls entirely on one’s own shoulders.
 Rather than just expecting ourselves to ‘be more resilient’, how do we develop a set of resilience tools and relationships in order to bring that reality to life?